nsclass/nsclass.github.io/_posts/2020-05-31-java-NIO-buffer-flip.md

 permalink: "2020/05/31/java-nio-flip-buffer"
 ---

-The flip function in Buffer is equivalent to the following operation.
+The flip function in Buffer is equivalent to the following operation which means that it will set limit with current position and set current position to zero.

 ```java
 buffer.limit(buffer.position()).position(0);